matinkhorshidi/SkillUpNativeAPI/README.md

 # SkillUpNative
-SkillUp Project in React Native using Json Files
+SkillUp Project in React Native using API